NSC’s Nationwide Task Force – “SAFER” to Ensure Employee Safety

 Getting Workforces Back On the Path to the New Normal

-SAFER’s practices will serve as a guide for employers looking for the best standards for keeping workers safe and operations running during the pandemic.
+SAFER's practices will guide employers in looking for the best standards for keeping workers safe and operations running during the pandemic.
 Businesses in some US states, which have already reopened are complying with the OSHA safety measures.

 Organizations and retail spaces getting back to reopening will have to encourage personal hygiene to employees and customers while practicing social distancing to the core.
 Adhering to safety protocols like installing barriers between two workstations, restricting the number of customers inside the store, use of PPE, etc. should also be instigated.
 Stores may even temporarily bar customers' entry and ask them to opt for pick-up and delivery.
 However, this move could invite litigation.